How Genetic is Alcoholism?

 What doctors look for when determining severity of alcohol withdrawal: The categories assessed by the patient include nausea and vomiting, tremor (often in the hands), auditory, tactile or visual hallucinations, sweats, anxiety, headache, agitation, and disorientation.
 Additionally, the doctor will measure heart rate, blood pressure, and do a physical exam.
 Each category is measured out of 7 points, with 7 being the worst (the exception to this is disorientation, which is measured out of 4 points).
 The maximum score in the assessment is a 67, with patients under 10 usually being safe without medication, and with any number over 20 being considered severe withdrawal.
 However, this scale is meant to determine the severity of withdrawal, and is not as helpful in laying out a timeline of when these symptoms will present.
 For that, it is more helpful to understand the body’s reaction to the cessation of alcohol use.

 Alcohol is the most commonly consumed addictive substance around the globe, and it’s becoming a bigger problem every day.
-Estimates are that more than 17 million people suffer from alcohol addiction globally.
+Estimates are that more than 17 million people live with alcohol addiction globally.
 Several million people engage in binge drinking almost daily.

 It’s hard to recognize the exact point when drinking alcohol becomes an addiction, but here are a few signs to help figure out whether you or someone you love have a drinking problem.